hydrabus-framework/framework/CONTRIBUTING.md

 * Search for your bug in opened issues before opening a new issue.

-Thank you for taking a few moments to read this contributing guideline !
+Thank you for taking a few moments to read this contributing guideline!